ikramshabbir/ANSARI-MD/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions are licensed under the [MIT License](LICENSE).
+By contributing, you agree that your contributions are licensed under the [License](LICENSE).